JonaJFrasch/EnvRes_2025_xTemp-German-EAs/README.md

 In the second stage, results from the first stage are aggregated using meta analysis.

 ## Data & Variables:
 * datain: County- & day-level observations of the number of emergency admissions and the mean daily temperature.
-The here provided data was filtered based on data-protection / privacy regulations imposed by the data-owner.
-Cells based on fewer than 3 emergency admissions were removed.
+The here provided data was "simulated" based on an original version of the data (excluding cells based on fewer than three emergency admissions) using the script "R_Script_XX_Addendum_Simulated-data.R" provided.
   * county - County-identifier
   * Date - Date of Admission
   * time - Number of Days since the beginning of the observation period